palewire/first-visual-story/readthedocs/index.rst

 Chapter 5: Hello cards
 **********************

-Bootstrap is an HTML, CSS and JavaScript framework that you can use as a basis to create websites and web applications.
+Bootstrap is an HTML, CSS and JavaScript toolkit that you can use to create the cosmetic front-end websites and web applications.
 Bootstrap is made up of different pre-made, ready-to-use pieces called components.
 Think of Bootstrap as building blocks you can mix and match to help jumpstart your project.
 Bootstrap components can be used as-is or as a base to be customized by the developer.

 The components library includes things that you might include in a project, like buttons, modals and dropdowns.